drakkan/sftpgo/docs/custom-actions.md

 - `open_flags`, integer.
 File open flags, can be non-zero for `pre-upload` action.
 If `file_size` is greater than zero and `file_size&512 == 0` the target file will not be truncated
 - `role`, string.
 Included if the user who executed the action has a role
 - `timestamp`, int64.
 Event timestamp as nanoseconds since epoch
+- `metadata`, struct.
+Object metadata.
+Both the keys and the values are string.
+Omitted if there is no metadata

 The HTTP hook will use the global configuration for HTTP clients and will respect the retry, TLS and headers configurations.
 See the HTTP Clients (`http`) section of the [config reference](./full-configuration.md).